Next Step Program

 Next Step staff provides immediate bedside support and intervention for participants and their families and support systems.

-Next Step staff continues to meet daily in the hospital with participants who want further support with changing their lives and stopping the cycle of violence.
+Next Step staff meets daily in the hospital with participants who want further support in changing their lives and stopping the cycle of violence.

 Participants then receive individual support once they are back in the community.